rmuell9/rmmueller.com/content/about/index.md

 ![About](/images/gldcoast.png)

 My broad career interest is implementing leading-edge quantitative and scientific theory in industry.
-In application this means being involved with technology and proprietary trading.
+In application this means being involved with technology and proprietary trading, or related.

-Right now i'm working on
+Right now I'm working on

 - [Topology](https://a.co/d/6HTIRlD)
 - [Modern gravitation](https://a.co/d/0vBQorI)